GuilleAntico/accounting-notebook/README.md

     npm run start:dev
 ```

-If everything worked as expected you can visit [http://localhost:5000/users](http://localhost:3001/users)
+If everything worked as expected you can visit [http://localhost:5000/api_doc](http://localhost:5000/api_doc)
-and you will get a json resposne with a user seeded.
+and you will get a swagger playground.

 ## Author